Offline processing improves privacy but may take longer on older devices.

 Quick answer

-If the file contains personal identifiers, run OCR first, apply redaction blocks, and export a hardened copy.
-Then test search and copy to confirm redacted text is gone.
+If the file contains personal identifiers, run OCR first, review the findings, create draft redactions, and export a Safe Copy.
+Then test search and copy before sharing.

 - Visual cover is not enough.
-Export hardened output.
+Export a Safe Copy.

 - Always verify with search after export.